QuDataAI/qunet/doc/intro.md

 ## Before the beginning

 This document is an introduction to the QuNet library.
-First of all, it needs to intal:
+First of all, needs to install it:

 ```
 pip install qunet